OceanDataTools/sealog-server/README.md

 I've also setup a Slack channel for sealog, please contact me at oceandatarat at gmail dot com if you would like an invitation.

 # Current Users
-Sealog Server is currently used by the Woods Hole Oceanographic Institution to support science eventlogging for the JASON ROV and Alvin HOV.
-Sealog is also used by the URI Inner Space Center for shoreside event logging of the NOAA Ship Okeanos Explorer and E/V Nautilus
+Sealog Server is currently used by the Woods Hole Oceanographic Institution in support of the JASON ROV and Alvin HOV, the Schimdt Ocean Insitute in support of the SuBastian ROV and the URI Inner Space Center providing shoreside event-logging for the NOAA Ship Okeanos Explorer and E/V Nautilus.

 # Thanks and acknowledgments
-Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018.
-I also want to thank the Woods Hole Oceanographic Institution (WHOI) who provided the initial inspiration for the project and were it's first user.
+Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018 and the Woods Hole Oceanographic Institution (WHOI) who provided the initial inspiration for the project and were it's first user.

 Lastly I want to thank the UNOLS community who have helped me since the beginning by sharing their wealth of experience and technical ability.